hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250621620v1-how-large-language-models-play-humans-in-online-conversations-a-simu.md

 ---
 layout: default
-title: How Large Language Models play humans in online conversations: a simulated study of the 2016 US politics on Reddit
+title: "How Large Language Models play humans in online conversations: a simulated study of the 2016 US politics on Reddit"
 ---

 # How Large Language Models play humans in online conversations: a simulated study of the 2016 US politics on Reddit